HenniePeters/LTSpice/README.md

 %USERPROFILE%\My Documents\LTspiceXVII\lib\sym\\_PERSONAL\\

-Unfortunately, github adds a directory LTSpice-master to the zip file.
+Unfortunately, github adds a directory named "LTSpice-master" to the zip file.

 The "_PERSONAL" directory is required because there are references to ..\sym\\_PERSONAL\ in the .ASY files